+Whoever eats this bread will live for ever.
+Whoever eats this bread will live for ever.
 This is the true bread which comes down from heaven and gives life to the world.
+Whoever eats this bread will live for ever.
 Whoever believes in me shall not hunger or thirst, for the bread which I give for the life of the world is my flesh.